cepdnaclk/e19-co227-Keyboard-for-Visually-Impaired/README.md

----
-layout: home
-permalink: index.html

-# Please update this with your repository name and title
-repository-name: e19-co227-Keyboard-for-Visually-Impaired
-title: Keyboard for the Visually Impaired
+# Keyboard for the Visually Impaired
----

-[comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# KEYBOARD FOR THE VISULLAY IMPAIRED

 ---